ynvb/DIE/README.md

 ** Example Video III **
 In which we will show you how to use DIEDB to quickly locate the Explosive trojan de-obfuscation fuction.

+### I want to write my own value parser plugin

+Great, Value parser plugins are the heart of DIE.
+Without them DIE is practically usless.
+Check out the [value parser writing manual](https://github.com/ynvb/DIE/blob/master/ValueParserWritingManual.md) and if your plugin turns out good, share it with the community!

 Installation
 ------------
 **Installation Prerequists:**